KittiKovacs/Quahog_Bulletin-MS3/README.md

   I pushed both files to GitHub then enabled automatic deploys to the master branch.

-4. I connected Git remote to Heroku and pushed everything to Heroku master: git push -u heroku master
+I connected Git remote to Heroku and pushed everything to Heroku master: git push -u heroku master

-5. Within my repository I've created an env.py file that contains my environmental variables.
-I added env.py to gitignore file along with __pycache__/

-6. In the  Heroku app's settings (Config Vars) I've added my environmental variables for the IP, PORT, MONGODB_URI and SECRET_KEY
+In the  Heroku app's settings (Config Vars) I've added my environmental variables for the IP, PORT, MONGODB_URI and SECRET_KEY

-7. Now the automatic deployment is set up I removed Heroku remote on Github: git remote rm heroku.
+Now the automatic deployment is set up I removed Heroku remote on Github: git remote rm heroku.

 ## Credits